SMSpp-Project/MCFLemonSolver/README.md

 Each solver is instantiated on two different types of graphs:
-`SmartDigraph`, which is more efficient but static (it does not allow to add/remove, open/close arcs) and `MCFListDigraph` (a small ad-hoc improvement of the original `ListDigraph`), which can be less efficient but allows to add/remove, open/close arcs.
+`SmartDigraph`, which is more efficient but static (it does not allow to add/remove arcs) and `MCFListDigraph` (a small ad-hoc improvement of the original `ListDigraph`), which can be less efficient but allows to add/remove arcs.
+Closing and re-opening an arc, which the `MCFBlock` does by fixing and un-fixing its flow `Variable`, both graphs
+take: a closed arc is one of zero capacity, hence the graph is left alone and the algorithm need not be reset.
 These already make 8 variants, each of which can be instantiated with different types of flows and costs on the arcs, which can be `int`, `double` or `long`.
 Although `int` is supported, for large graphs (or large costs/capacities/deficits on small